OrderLab/linux-dev-bootcamp/Boot-and-Install-Custom-Kernel-in-VM.md

 sudo dpkg -i linux-libc-dev_5.4.0-1_amd64.deb
 ```

+Note: there might be a .deb package for a debug image, e.g., `linux-image-5.4.0-dbg_5.4.0-1_amd64.deb`, which is quite big.
+Do *NOT* install that package.

 Reboot the VM.
 Now without specifying the custom kernel in the boot option, you should still see the new kernel version:

 ```bash